 Boards that develop a policy pursuant to F-204.b must also take the following actions:

-Provide the rationale for the Board’s policy to allow providers to charge families additional amounts greater than the assessed , including a demonstration of how the policy promotes affordability and access for families
+Provide the rationale for the Board’s policy to allow providers to charge families additional amounts greater than the assessed PSoC, including a demonstration of how the policy promotes affordability and access for families

-Describe the Board’s analysis of the interaction between the additional amounts charged to families with the required and the ability of current reimbursement rates to provide access to care without additional fees
+Describe the Board’s analysis of the interaction between the additional amounts charged to families with the required PSoC and the ability of current payment rates to provide access to care without additional fees

 Boards must provide the above information to TWC upon request.
 At a minimum, TWC will request the provider-reported data, rationale, and analysis in the last year of each three-year CCDF State Plan cycle (currently, 2022–2024) in preparation for the next state plan period.